 We purchased necessary hearing aids for one of the family’s two sons, allowing him to hear the teacher and not fall behind in class.

 Kids Helping Kids was able to grant Del Campo student, Faith, $3,000 to attend a mission trip to Zambia to help orphans with A.I.D.S.
 She stayed in Africa for one month over her summer vacation to teach them English as well as other skills that they wouldn’t receive otherwise.

 Kids Helping Kids bought hearing aids for a child named Angel.
 She has a hearing disability which impedes her ability to hear the teacher in the classroom.
 This has a direct effect on her educational growth and we saw this as an opportunity to help her.

-We delivered a new printer to Eddie, a local foster youth, at Franklin High School today and provided him with money and supplies to level the academic playing field as he heads to college next year.
-Through our grand and aid program, KHK is able to supply amazing kids like Eddie with the resources they need to succeed.
+We delivered a new printer to Eddie, a local foster youth, at Franklin High School and provided him with gift cards and supplies to level the academic playing field as he heads to college next year.
+Kids Helping Kids is a firm believer in helping children like Eddie in our communities who are facing especially large obstacles.